tomrndom/osf-website/src/pages/projects/confirmed-projects/index.md

   url: 'https://osf.dev/projects/'
 header:
   subTitle: >-
-    Projects that call OSF their home each value open collaboration and exemplify the Four  Opens (source, design, development, community).
-All of our project have a strategic focus,  vision & scope that furthers the OSF mission of supporting the development and adoption  of production infrastructure with open source components.
+    Projects that call OIF their home each value open collaboration and exemplify the Four  Opens (source, design, development, community).
+All of our project have a strategic focus,  vision & scope that furthers the OIF mission of supporting the development and adoption  of production infrastructure with open source components.
-  title: Projects & Communities at OSF
+  title: Projects & Communities at OIF
 confirmed:
   projectList:
     - button: